gazawayj/gis-webview/README.md

 # GIS WebView

 A modern web application for interactive geospatial visualization and experimentation.
+The backend sleeps when not in use, so some layers may take a few minutes to load on first launch.

 **Live at:** [https://gazawayj.github.io/gis-webview/]